Best online sales right now | CNN Underscored

 More deals to shop

-- Get two pairs of blue light glasses from Quay for $80 with code DOUBLETAP, just in time to back-to-school season.
+- Get two pairs of blue-light glasses from Quay for $80 with code DOUBLETAP, just in time for back-to-school season.

 - The Eufy Smart Scale can tell you a lot more than just your weight, and right now it’s about $10 off its usual price.